-Join Chris Nodder for an in-depth discussion in this video Pricing, part of UX for Business.
+Join Chris Nodder for an in-depth discussion in this video Pricing, part of UX for Small Business Websites.

 - One topic that many businesses…seem reluctant to cover on their sites…is their prices.…I can tell you now your customers…want to see that information.…It's not their only deciding factor,…but it's a big one.…Even if you can't list actual prices…because they're sensitive or variable,…it's important to give an indication of the range,…so visitors can self-quality themselves…and not waste time asking for things you can't deliver.…In other words, you won't be bothered…by calls from people who obviously weren't looking…for the type of product you sell…because they were either wanting a much cheaper…or much more expensive option.…